HenrYxZ/sombra/README.md

 ## Dependencies

 You will need to install
-- Python (python 2.7 and 3 are supported)
+- Python (3 and 2.7 are supported)

 And external Python modules
 - numpy
 - pillow
 - progress

-You can install python modules, for example, by running:
+You can install the required python modules by running:
-`python -m pip install numpy pillow progress` or running the requirements.txt:
+`python -m pip install -r requirements.txt` or installing them individually:
-`python -m pip install -r requirements.txt`
+`python -m pip install numpy pillow progress`

 Developed by Jesús Henríquez